jmackey-astro/PION/README.txt

 ----------------------------------------

 cd to uniform_grid_code/trunk/bin
-Here there are the two executables: "icgen_serial" and "main_serial".
+Here there are the two executables: "icgen_serial" and "pion_serial".

 "icgen_serial" will read a parameter file and based on the values read in, it will set up a grid with the appropriate geometry and size and